lucatironi/lucatironi.github.io/_posts/2012-12-7-ruby_rails_android_app_authentication_devise_tutorial_part_three.md

 }
 {% endhighlight %}

-The Activity is very similar to the <code>RegisterActivity</code> and as you can see the code is almost copied verbatim.
+The Activity is very similar to the `RegisterActivity` and as you can see the code is almost copied verbatim.

-The differences are mainly in the <code>CreateTaskTask</code> class extend from <code>UrlJsonAsyncTask</code> that is called by the <code>saveTask()</code> method when the user click on the save button.
+The differences are mainly in the `CreateTaskTask` class extend from `UrlJsonAsyncTask` that is called by the `saveTask()` method when the user click on the save button.

-The <code>CreateTaskStak doInBackground()</code> method sets up the JSON request with all the right attributes (the auth_token taken from the <code>SharedPreferences</code> and the value of the text field) and sends them to the API end point.
+The `CreateTaskStak doInBackground()` method sets up the JSON request with all the right attributes (the auth_token taken from the `SharedPreferences` and the value of the text field) and sends them to the API end point.

-The <code>onPostExecute</code> method instead close the activity in case of success and launch the <code>HomeActivity</code> again.
+The `onPostExecute` method instead close the activity in case of success and launch the `HomeActivity` again.

-The following code is the actual layout used for the <code>NewTaskActivity</code>: it's a simple <code>EditText</code> field and a <code>Button</code>.
+The following code is the actual layout used for the `NewTaskActivity`: it's a simple `EditText` field and a `Button`.
 Remember to add all the necessary strings to the strings.xml resource file.

 {% highlight xml %}
 <!-- file: res/layout/activity_new_task.xml -->